seandavidreed/seandavidreed.github.io/my_collections/_tech_guides/static-ip-setup.md

     addresses: [8.8.8.8, 8.8.4.4]
     ```

-4. `sudo netplan apply` -> this command may log you out.
-To log back in, `ssh username@static-ip-you-chose`
+4. `sudo netplan apply`.
+This command may log you out.
+To log back in, `ssh username@static-ip-you-chose`.
 5. Done!